TuisDev/SnakeFight/README.md

   - ...
 - ...
 - Window
+  - Make it so that the window stays open the entire time
+  - make it so that if an error occurs in any branch off the main menu, it returns you to the main menu
+    - Add a disconect screen
   - cosmetic changes
     - rename window
-  - Make it so that the window stays open the entire time
-  - make it so that if an error occurs in any branch off the main menu, it returns you to the main menu
 - Make program look nice
     - COMMENT
     - Reformat where necesary